anunknowperson/renderlib/README.md

 ### 3. Configure

 This project uses CMake and CmakePresets to generate the build files.
 You can see the list of existing presets by running ```cmake --list-presets```.
-When, after selecting a preset, you can configure it using the following command:
+Then, after selecting a preset, you can configure it using the following command:

 ```bash
 cmake --preset <preset>